-Collectively, all these persons will be referred to as "Class members."
+34. Collectively, all these persons will be referred to as "Class members."

-ANSWER: Defendant admits only that Plaintiff purports to bring this action on behalf of a putative class of individuals as defined in Paragraph 26, but denies that certification of the purported putative class is appropriate pursuant to Rule 23 of the Federal Rules of Civil Procedure, and further denies all allegations of fact concerning any wrongdoing.
+ANSWER: Defendant admits that Plaintiff purports to bring this action on behalf of putative "Class members," but denies that certification of the any class is appropriate pursuant to concerning any wrongdoing.

+Rule 23 of the Federal Rules of Civil Procedure, and further denies all allegations of fact